varvara2510/HSE_CompLing_hws/README.md

-This repository contains some of my homework for programming related courses
+This repository contains some of my homework for programming related courses in HSE